Brothers' Quarrel (Hungary): First reconciliation (1200–1203)

 The peace treaty of 1200 resulted that Andrew not only re-established his power in Croatia and Dalmatia, but emerged stronger than ever.
 For instance, in charters issued by Blaise, the notary of Zadar, the name of Emeric is not mentioned at all, while Andrew is styled as "our lord" together with his ducal titles.
 From the fall of 1200, Andrew's own charters have survived in the region.
 He again installed bans to administer his province – at first Nicholas then Martin Hont-Pázmány.
 The ex-palatine Mog also belonged to his entourage.
 The reconciliation brought three years of peace to Slavonia and Croatia.
 Andrew might have started minting coins during this time.
 He married Gertrude of Merania sometime between 1200 and 1203; his father-in-law Berthold owned extensive domains in the Holy Roman Empire along the borders of Andrew's duchy.
 Gertrude's influence and political involvement are clearly shown by the fact that when Emeric defeated his brother again in 1203 (see below), he found it necessary to send Gertrude back to her native land Merania.

 Emeric pursued an active foreign policy in the Balkans after 1200, since Pope Innocent urged him to take measures to liquidate the "heretics" in Bosnia.
 Although he pledged himself to join the Fourth Crusade, the crusaders (mostly Venetians), however, besieged and captured Zadar in November 1202.
 Pope Innocent was informed in early 1203 that Emeric prepared for a crusade.
 Therefore, the pope gestured for the king in February 1203: under the burden of excommunication, he ordered the ecclesiastical and secular dignitaries to swear loyalty to the legal heir to the Hungarian throne, the child Ladislaus (who was born sometime after 1200).
-Innocent later heard similar news from apart of Andrew in early November 1203.
+Innocent later heard similar news from Andrew in early November 1203.
 The pope declared that he would place all Andrew's possessions and wealth, which he rightfully possessed, under the protection of the Holy See, and would protect them until he received news of his return or death.
 He also declared that if Andrew had a son in the meantime, that child would inherit the duchy.
 However, Innocent's last letter proved to be out of date, as by then another conflict had arisen between the two brothers.